Assisted GNSS: Modes of operation

 Not every A-GNSS server provides MSA mode operation due to the computational cost and the declining number of mobile terminals incapable of performing their own calculations.
-Google's SUPL server is one that doesn't.
+Google's SUPL server is one that does not.

 A typical A-GPS-enabled receiver uses a data connection (Internet or other) to contact the assistance server for aGPS information.
 If it also has functioning autonomous GPS, it may use standalone GPS, which is sometimes slower on time to first fix, but does not depend on the network, and therefore can work beyond network range and without incurring data-usage fees.
 Some A-GPS devices do not have the option of falling back to standalone or autonomous GPS.

 Related technologies

 Many mobile phones combine A-GPS and other location services, including Wi-Fi positioning system and cell-site multilateration and sometimes a hybrid positioning system.

 High-Sensitivity GPS is an allied technology that addresses some of these issues in a way that does not require additional infrastructure.
 However, unlike some forms of A-GPS, high-sensitivity GPS cannot provide a fix instantaneously when the GPS receiver has been off for some time.